Why Heat Is Your Best Option for Killing Bed Bugs

 People who have experienced bed bugs know how difficult they are to control and eliminate!
-The majority of people who try to get rid of bed bugs on their own using chemicals learn that:
+Most people trying to get rid of bed bugs on their own (DIY) using insecticides learn that:

 - They may kill some of the pests, but they NEVER seem to end the cycle of infestation!

 - The frustration and costs add up, and

 - Eventually they call a professional pest control service to finish the job using heat.

 What they may NOT realize, however, is that the insecticides they are using typically make the bed bug infestation more difficult to control and are likely causing them to spread- making eradication costs more expensive!
 Below are some reasons that explain why.

 Common problems using insecticides for bed bug control –

 - Insecticide Resistance – many bed bugs have grown resistant to the chemicals in use today, and if even a small number of the bed bugs in your current infestation are resistant, they will not die when sprayed.
 Even worse- the chemical resistant bed bugs that survive the initial treatment will then mate and their offspring will inherit that same resistance gene making future treatments completely ineffective!
 This has been a common trend with the pesticides in use today.
 It has been determined by entomologists at the University of California that by the time a community of bed bugs has reached the tenth generation up to 40% of that population has developed a resistance to all classes of common insecticides approved by the FDA for bed bug eradication.